 The quantity and quality of our fresh water streams, lakes and underground aquifers are directly impacted by farmers and ranchers.
 That is why Sand County Foundation works intensively at the intersection of upstream farmers and ranchers and downstream water users.
 We demonstrate specific management practices that protect soil and water, utilize it more efficiently, and maximize the environmental benefits and productive capacity of agricultural systems.
 Sand County Foundation is a trusted partner to farmers and ranchers, which allows us access to private farmland to test, develop, demonstrate, monitor and promote new management tools.

 Sand County Foundation is collaborating with farmers in southern Wisconsin to install strips of diverse native perennial vegetation within row crop fields.
-These "prairie filter strips" can improve water quality by capturing sediment and nutrients in water that runs of fields, while also providing habitat for pollinators and grassland birds.
+These prairie filter strips can improve water quality by capturing sediment and nutrients in water that runs off of fields, while also providing habitat for pollinators and grassland birds.

 Installing drainage tile on farms allows farmers to manage the seasonal draining of water from agricultural land.
 This provides insurance against drought, and reduces the amount of nitrogen entering rivers and streams.
 Sand County Foundation is working with the USDA’s Natural Resources Conservation Service to promote the installation of these structures.

 The same gypsum used to make wall board may play a role in water quality improvement.
 Sand County Foundation is evaluating gypsum extracted from the exhaust of electric power plants and applied to cropland as a way to reduce phosphorus draining into lakes and rivers after intense rainstorms.